BelmY/wikiSDoR/Setting-up-OpenWebRX-on-a-Raspberry-Pi-2.md

 ![](http://ha5kfu.sch.bme.hu/up/levlista/top-all-proc.png)

-It is quite good from an embedded ARM board like that, but your PC would do of course better than that.
+It is quite good from an embedded ARM board, but your PC would do of course better than that.

 I'm constantly working on getting OpenWebRX faster on the Pi (in the `dev` branch there are some manual assembly optimizations for NEON).